CartoDB/carto.js/doc/api_methods.md

 &#124;_ zoom | initial zoom.
 &#124;_ cartodb_logo | default to true, set to false if you want to remove the cartodb logo.
 &#124;_ infowindow | set to false if you want to disable the infowindow (enabled by default).
 &#124;_ time_slider | show an animated time slider with Torque layers.
 This option is enabled by default, as shown with `time_slider: true` value.
 To disable the time slider, use `time_slider: false`.
-See [No Torque Time Slider - Example Code](http://bl.ocks.org/michellechandra/081ca7160a8c782266d2) for an example.<br/><br/> For details about customizing the time slider, see the [Torque.js](/cartodb-platform/torque/torqueslidertimevalue/) documentation.
+See [No Torque Time Slider - Example Code](http://bl.ocks.org/michellechandra/081ca7160a8c782266d2) for an example.<!-- <br/><br/> For details about customizing the time slider, see the [Torque.js](/cartodb-platform/torque/torqueslidertimevalue/) documentation. -->
 &#124;_ layer_selector | show layer selector (default: false).
 &#124;_ legends | if it's true legends are shown in the map.
 &#124;_ https | if true, it makes sure that basemaps are converted to https when possible.
 If explicitly false, converts https maps to http when possible.
 If undefined, the basemap template is left as declared at `urlTemplate` in the viz.json.